DeepMicroscopy/SlideRunner/README.md

 The major entity of our database model is the annotation.
 Each annotation can have multiple coordinates, with their respective x and y coordinates, and the order they were drawn (for polygons).
 Further, each annotation has a multitude of labels that were given by one person each and are belonging to one class, respectively.

 ![DB Structure](SlideRunner/doc/SlideRunner_UML.png)

+## Troubleshotting

+**Programm won't start, error message: Missing or nonfunctional package openslide: Couldn't locate OpenSlide dylib.
+Is OpenSlide installed?**

+Unfortunately, the OpenSlide binary libraries can't be fetched using pip.
+You need to install OpenSlide libraries (and dependencies).
+See http://openslide.org/download/ for more.